Wild Asia | Palm Oil Initiative

 • Responsible Tourism Initiative

-HomeWild Asia Group Scheme (WAGS) for Small ProducersWAGS BIO Farms – Chemical-Free Regenerative Agriculture
+HomeWild Asia Group Scheme (WAGS) for Small ProducersWAGS BIO Farms – Our Practical Approach to Regenerative Agriculture

 Why ‘BIO’ farming in oil palm